A MASKED BALL

 Austin Lyric Opera launches its 2014-15 Season with the rich drama, A Masked Ball (Un ballo in maschera) by Giuseppe Verdi.

 Join us for this new production, featuring a haunting new set, sharp new costumes and amazing vocal talents.
 We set an unforgettable scene for Verdi’s classic drama about a king, Riccardo, in love with the wife of his best friend and closest adviser.
 When a fortune teller foresees his murder, Riccardo laughs it off, just as he has other rumors of his assassination.
-But as the plot unfolds we realize it’s now another person’s quest for power but rather revenge that will lead to his demise.
+But as the plot unfolds we realize it’s not another person’s quest for power but rather revenge that will lead to his demise.

-Stage director Leon Majors collaborates with world-renowned projection artist Wendall Harrington to set a stage that somehow dazzles while also focusing all of our attention on the music and voice.
-The magical setting will transport you out of The Long Center deep into the lives of these tragic characters you’ve just met.
+Stage director Leon Major collaborates with world-renowned projection artist Wendall Harrington to set a stage that somehow dazzles while also focusing all of our attention on the music and voice.
+Additionally, The magical setting will transport you out of The Long Center deep into the lives of these tragic characters you’ve just met.
 That’s the magic of opera, after all.

 Based on the true-life assassination of the Swedish King Gustavo at a masked ball in Stockholm in 1792, the opera takes us through a full range of emotions with moments of lighter, comic scenes mixed with intensely emotional ones.
 At the end of the three acts, you’ll understand fully why this opera continues to stun audiences today.

 Learn more About the Production, the Principal Artists,the Synopsis and how to Buy Tickets.